creditkarma/good-influx/README.md

 - `endpoint` - full path to remote server's InfluxDB HTTP API end point to transmit InfluxDB statistics (e.g. `http://localhost:8086/write?db=good`)
 - `config` - configuration object *(Optional)*
   - `[threshold]` - number of events to hold before transmission.
 Defaults to `20`.
 Set to `0` to have every event start transmission instantly.
-It is strongly suggested to have a set threshold to make data transmission more efficient.
+It is recommended to have a set threshold to make data transmission more efficient.
+  - `[errorThreshold]` - number of erroring message sends to tolerate before the plugin fails.
+Default is 0.
   - `[wreck]` - configuration object to pass into [`wreck`](https://github.com/hapijs/wreck#advanced).
 Defaults to `{ timeout: 60000, headers: {} }`. `content-type` is always "text/plain".
+  - `[udpType]` - UDP type; defaults to `udp4`.
+Probably not necessary to change, but more documentation is available on the [NodeJS Dgram Documentation](https://nodejs.org/api/dgram.html#dgram_dgram_createsocket_type_callback)
   - `[metadata]` - arbitrary information you would like to include in your InfluxDB stats.
 This helps you query InfluxDB for the statistics you want.

 ## Series